The Robert Kennedy Assassination

 Hernandez: "No, no, no, no, Sandy.
 Remember what I told you about that: you can't say you saw something when you didn't see it..."

-The door frames, which according to many witnesses had bullets embedded in them, were destroyed by the LAPD after Sirhan's trial.
+The door frames, which according to trained law enforcement officers had bullets embedded in them, were destroyed by the LAPD after Sirhan's trial.
 They were not admitted into evidence in that trial.
 Other evidence, including photographs taken in the pantry by a teenager named Scott Enyart, never saw the light of day.

 The LAPD Summary Report deals with many of the witnesses to accomplices or other evidence indicating conspiracy, and dismisses them all in a variety of ways.
-In some cases, for example polka-dotted dress girl witness Booker Griffin, witnesses are said to have admitted making up their story, but inspection of the raw LAPD files fail to substantiate the alleged retractions.
+In some cases, for example polka-dotted dress girl witness Booker Griffin, witnesses are said to have admitted making up their story, but inspection of the raw LAPD files fail to show such retractions.

 The Trial of Sirhan Sirhan

 But what about Sirhan's defense team?
 Wouldn't this evidence have to be given to his lawyers, and then come out a trial?

 Several factors worked against this.
 First, not all evidence was shared with Sirhan's lawyers.
 Even the autopsy report, whose conclusion of point-blank shots from the rear would seemingly exonerate Sirhan of RFK's actual murder, was not given to the defense until they had already stipulated Sirhan's guilt.
 The defense early on decide to pursue a "diminished capacity" defense, and the autopsy report didn't change that strategy.